lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 We define the concentrations of the two isolated strands (*i.e.* when $C_{AB} = 0$) as $C_{A,0}$ and $C_{B,0}$, so that the total strand concentration is $C_0 \equiv C_{A,0} + C_{B,0}$.
 Without loss of generality we assume that $C_{A,0} \leq C_{B,0}$.

 Every time a duplex forms, the number of A and B strands decreases by one each, so that the total strand concentration can be written as $C_0 = C_A + C_B + 2 C_{AB}$.
-We first compute the *melting temperature* $T_m$, which is the temperature at which half of duplexes are formed.
-Under this condition $C_{AB} = C_A$, since the number of duplexes that can form is controlled by the number of strands in the minority species.
-Under this condition, Eq. [](#eq:equilibrium) becomes
+We first compute the *melting temperature* $T_m$, which is the temperature at which half of the duplexes are formed.
+Under this condition, $C_{AB} = C_A$, since the number of duplexes that can form is controlled by the number of strands in the minority species, so that Eq. [](#eq:equilibrium) becomes

 $$
 \frac{C_B}{C^\circ} = \exp\left( \frac{\Delta G_{AB}^\circ}{R T_m} \right),